 Models and targets for labour law

 International labour standards are primarily tools for governments which, in consultation with employers and workers, are seeking to draft and implement labour law and social policy in conformity with internationally accepted standards.
-For many states this process begins with a decision to consider ratifying an ILO convention.
+For many countries, this process begins with a decision to consider ratifying an ILO Convention.
 Countries often go through a period of examining and, if necessary, revising their legislation and policies in order to achieve compliance with the instrument they wish to ratify.
-International labour standards thus serve as targets for harmonizing national law and practice in a particular field; the actual ratification might come further along the path of implementing the standard.
-Some countries decide not to ratify a convention but bring their legislation into line with it anyway; such countries use ILO standards as models for drafting their law and policy.
-Still others ratify ILO conventions fairly quickly and then work to bring their national law and practice into line; the comments of the ILO's supervisory bodies and technical assistance can guide them in this process.
+International labour standards thus serve as targets for harmonizing national law and practice in a particular field; the actual ratification may come further along the path of implementing the standard.
+Some countries decide not to ratify a Convention but to bring their legislation into line with it anyway; such countries use ILO standards as models for drafting their law and policy.
+Others ratify ILO Conventions fairly quickly and then work to bring their national law and practice into line after ratification.
+The comments of the ILO supervisory bodies and technical assistance (see section “Applying and promoting International Labour Standards”) can guide them in this process.
 For such countries, ratification is the first step on the path to implementing a standard.

 Sources of international law applied at the national level